 You don’t need to ship your own booth or tables; devopsdays will provide table and chairs corresponding to your sponsorship level.
 You’ll likely want to ship a table cloth, banner/background, giveaways, etc.

 Devopsdays does not sell conference speaking slots; sponsors’ employees are welcome to submit talk proposals in the same call for proposals as anyone else.
-The talks are videorecorded and freely available online after the fact, and occasionally livestreamed, which is a great takeaway for the speakers and their orgs.
+The talks are usually videorecorded and freely available online after the fact, and occasionally livestreamed, which is a great takeaway for the speakers and their orgs.
 Most events have an opportunity for sponsors to make a short elevator pitch for their services (generally in the order of a minute or two); this makes it to the livestream but usually not into the edited recordings.

 Devopsdays does not ever distribute attendee contact information.
 Do not expect badge scanning of any sort.
 Most events don’t even collect information about job title.
 Sometimes company affiliation is on the badges, and sometimes it’s not.